tjheslin1/Westie/README.md

 All provided Analysers utilise [WestieAnalyser.java](src/main/java/io/github/tjheslin1/westie/WestieAnalyser.java), which is the entrypoint to a fluent API with useful functions for creating your own static analysis checks for your team, on your projects.

+For documentation on writing your own static analysis checks, see [the documentation](https://tjheslin1.github.io/Westie/#writing-a-static-analysis-test).

 ## Examples of provided static analysis analysers:

 ### _EnvironmentPropertiesAnalysers_ ensures that all of your environment '.properties' files share the same keys.